zubi-cmd/odine-recipes/README.md

-# odine-recipes
+# odin-recipes
-This project requires that i build a basic recipie website.
+Project for practicing html knowledge by building a basic website